 On 25 March 2019 the government launched a national marketing campaign to encourage EU citizens in the UK to apply for the EU Settlement Scheme.
 Full details of the campaign can be found on the government website.

 The process for EU citizens

-Your EU staff will need to follow three simple steps when applying either during the pilot or from 30 March 2019:
+Your EU staff will need to follow three simple steps when making their application: